We can already observe new employee habits shaped and ways of work that employers need to consider in order to keep employee engagement levels high.

 A study by Microsoft, called “Hybrid Work”, shows the new trends of remote work and hybrid models.
 This term describes the blend of employees who want to remain in the workspace, while others prefer work-from-anywhere (if you want to explore this topic further check out this in-depth eBook on building a sustainable hybrid model).

-The direct implication of these hybrid models leads to well-observed trends – such as finding talent anywhere around the world faster and easier or a more personal connection between employees and their leaders, mentors, and managers.
+The direct implication of these hybrid models leads to well-observed positive trends – such as finding talent anywhere around the world faster and easier or a more personal connection between employees and their leaders, mentors, and managers.
 High productivity and better innovation are also amongst the positive effects of the flexible approach to working models.

 The hybrid work model has plenty of benefits both for employees and employers.
 A thorough analysis of the hybrid model, made by international HR company Hibob, points out the biggest benefits of flexible hybrid models are: